mallorykloock/htmltest1/README.md

                                     <h4>Bring a Drink</h4>
                                     <span><a href="#">E-Commerce</a> / <a href="#">John</a> / <a href="#">12 August 2017</a></span>
                                     <p>Costumes & Cocktails is an expensive venture.
 We ask that everyone pitches in with a drink or
-                                    small dish.</p> Contact your hosts for suggestions.
+                                    small dish.
+Contact your hosts for suggestions.</p>
                                 </div>
                             </div>
                         </section>